sonwh98/voodoo/README.md

 % ./a.out
 ```

-This writes 3 structs into person.dat.
+This writes 3 structs into file person.dat.
 The definition of the struct is

 ```C
 struct person {